On the front and the back, well, the outside and the inside.

 He does want to appear to be corrupt instead of stupid.

-He'll have Obama cast as Stuart.
+He'll have Obama cast a stew.

 He's stupid.

-He don't know what he's doing.
+He doesn't know what he's doing.

 He's in over his head.

-So that might explain, according to the theory here of Finkelstein, it might.
+So that might explain, according to the theory here of Finkelstein, it might, it's a stretch, I know, but that may be the case here.

-I've mentioned countless times that banks now being targeted by identity thieves, actually you, your bank account is being targeted as opposed to your credit card information or your social security information.
+To explain what Romney's doing, I've mentioned countless times that banks now being targeted by identity thieves, actually you, your bank account is being targeted as opposed to your credit card information or your social security information.

-And there are stories after stories after stories that document uh successful attempts by thieves to secure this information.
+And there are stories after stories after stories that document successful attempts by thieves to secure this information.

-So Life Lock has come up with a program called Lifelock Ultimate to battle it.
+So Lifelock has come up with a program called Life Lock Ultimate to battle it.

-Now LifeLock's the only identity theft company that monitors your bank accounts for takeover fraud, in addition to tracking your social security number and your credit card information.
+Now, LifeLock's the only identity theft company that monitors your bank accounts for takeover fraud, in addition to tracking your social security number and your credit card information.

 Life Lock Ultimate is the latest, and it's science, by the way, in identity theft protection.